-So far, we studied how to pronounced the true Name of Yehovah.
-In the next part of this article we will study what is not His Name and how foreign words for Hebrew language like “yahweh” have entered the worship service of the Creator.
+So far, we studied how to pronounce the true Name of Yehovah.
+In the next part of this article, we will study what is not His Name and how foreign words for Hebrew language like “yahweh” have entered the worship service of the Creator.

 What His Name cannot be

 In the Roman mythology, the king of the pagan gods, Jupiter, was one of the children of Saturn, and in Classical Latin is spelled like this: Iove.
 This pagan god was the equivalent to the Greek Zeus.
 Jupiter, or Iuppiter, is a compound word of two other Roman words Iove or genitive form Iovis with the word pater, meaning father, and essentially meant “father Iove.”
 In English Iove is spelled Jove and according to Latin grammar, Iove, is the ablative case of Iuppiter, or Jupiter, as it is anglicized.
 Here is the place to say that the modern Latin spoken in the Catholic Church today is not the Classical Latin spoke in the Roman empire back then.

 First thing we need to know is that technically Latin has no letter J. This letter was introduced in the 13th century or thereabouts to differentiate between the vowel I and the consonant I in Latin.
 The consonantal I is like the English Y and the vowel I is like the English E. Until this last century, most printed Latin texts used the J to indicate different sounds.
 Today the Js are usually replaced with the more classical I.